Barnard/125/README.txt

+Spreadsheet rules:
+Do not use the charecters "/" or ":"
+Keep it UTF-8 for now, I'm working on this.
+So avoid umlauts etc.

+---

 Welcome to the source code of Barnard History, (barnardhistory.org) an institutional history of Barnard’s first 125+ years.
 A digital version of Professor Robert A. McCaughey’s book, the site is a resource for learning more about the history of Barnard.
 This guide will explain how to create an entry.
 I have done my best to make adding an entry as fast as possible, and to require no coding.
 If you find an edge case I haven’t accounted for (a 20 paragraph entry, 7 pictures, something like that) just let me know.